It Was a Good Day: Music video

-The accompanying music video for "It Was a Good Day" was directed by F. Gary Gray and was first aired in March 1993.
-It was published on YouTube in February 2009.
-The video has amassed more than 150 million views as of October 2021.
+The accompanying music video for "It Was a Good Day" was directed by American director and producer F. Gary Gray and was first aired in March 1993.
+It was later made available on YouTube in February 2009 and had generated more than 298 million views as of October 2024.

-The music video follows the song's lyrics, with Ice Cube waking up in the morning, eating breakfast with his family, driving around in his green 1964 Chevrolet Impala, winning a pickup game of street basketball, avoiding police, going over to a friend's house, watching Yo!
+The music video follows the song's lyrics, with Ice Cube waking up in the morning in his house in Los Angeles, eating breakfast with his family, driving around in his green 1964 Chevrolet Impala, winning a pickup game of street basketball, avoiding police, going over to a friend's house, watching Yo!
 MTV Raps, winning games of craps and dominoes, and thanking God for no gang violence–related deaths during the day.
 Later, he picks up an old 12th-grade crush named Kim; they drink, smoke, watch an NBA game, and have sex; he then drives her home and goes to Fatburger.
-At the end of the video, as Ice Cube is about to enter his house, police cars and helicopters surround him, but he ignores them and enters his house with police following behind him with text onscreen saying "To Be Continued...", setting up the plot for the music video to Ice Cube's following single "Check Yo Self".
+At the end of the video, as Ice Cube is about to enter his house, LAPD police cars and helicopters surround him, but he ignores them and enters his house with police following behind him with text onscreen saying "To Be Continued...", setting up the plot for the music video to Ice Cube's following single "Check Yo Self".
+The video contains appearances by WC of WC and the Maad Circle, Jerome "Shorty" Muhammad and J-Dee of Da Lench Mob, Ron Riser and Robin Power.

 Legacy

-"It Was a Good Day" reached #77 on VH1's 100 Greatest Songs of the '90s.
-The song was also included in About.com's Top 100 Rap Songs, at number 81.
-In 2008, it was ranked #28 on VH1's 100 Greatest Songs of Hip Hop.
+In June 1994, "It Was a Good Day" won one of ASCAP's R&B Music Awards.
+It reached No. 36 on Rolling Stone's 100 Greatest Hip-Hop Songs of All Time and No. 77 on VH1's 100 Greatest Songs of the '90s.
+The song was also included in About.com's Top 100 Rap Songs, at No. 81.
+In 2008, it was ranked No. 28 on VH1's 100 Greatest Songs of Hip Hop.